 The 1990 season started a string of seven trips in eight seasons to the NCAA Tournament.
 Three of those appearances saw the Blue Demons reach the second round, including the 1995-96 campaign when DePaul earned a seven seed, then its highest ever.

-Players under the guidance of Bruno have claimed All-Conference mention on 51 occasions while 15 players have been named an All-American by various organizations, 30 times.
+Players under the guidance of Bruno have claimed All-Conference mention on 55 occasions while 18 players have been named an All-American by various organizations a total of 34 times.

-Hampton became DePaul's All-Freshman selection in 2008-09.
-The Blue Demons have placed four players on the All-Freshmen team, most recently, Chanise Jenkins in 2012-13.
+Hampton became DePaul's first All-Freshman selection in 2008-09.
+The Blue Demons have placed five players on the All-Freshmen team, most recently, Jessica January in 2013-14.

 The Blue Demons picked up three major postseason awards - the most in program history - following the 2012-13 conference season.
 Martin was named the Scholar-Athlete of the Year and won the Sportsmanship Award and Hrynko became became the first player in school history to earn Most Improved Player honors.
 To go along with the three major awards, Katherine Harry, Martin, Hrynko and Jenkins all earned all-conference accolades.